+What do you know about the pristine beauty of nature in Gunma, Iwate and Yamagata?
 What is important to you when you plan a trip?
 Do you prefer the hustle and bustle of cities or do you like nature-filled destinations?
 If you enjoy vacationing in nature we have four great recommendations for you!

 If you like snowy scenes, head to the snowy mountains of Yamagata and view the beautiful snow-covered trees of Zao and stay in a wooden lodge.
 Or how about a Japanese inn near a beautiful ravine with limestone walls in Iwate?
 If you like relaxing in open-air hot springs, travel to Kusatsu in Gunma for an unforgettable onsen experience.
 Read on for more about these nature-filled destinations and recommended places to stay!